Oldsmobile Aurora: 1996

-Further revisions include daytime running lights and OBD II compliant on-board diagnostic systems, tweaking the climate control and safety alarm, a revised keyless entry system with new features was and the short list of optional equipment was expanded to include chrome wheels and a gold trim package.
-The 1996-'99 models also had the passenger temperature toggle buttons on the middle right portion of the instrument panels replaced with air recirculator buttons.
+Further revisions include daytime running lights and OBD II compliant on-board diagnostic systems, tweaking the climate control and safety alarm, a revised keyless entry system with new features and the short list of optional equipment was expanded to include chrome wheels and a gold trim package.
+The 1996-'99 models also had the passenger temperature toggle buttons on the middle-right portion of the instrument panel replaced with air recirculator buttons.